 Whether It can Run Smoothly on Low-end Computers

 Yes, there are many users talking about this issue, so we decide to take it into consideration when testing the apps.
-And the logic is that not all of screen recorders are friendly to each PC.
+And the logic is that not all screen recorder software are friendly to each PC.
 Some of them have some configuration requirements, or it cannot run smoothly.

 Internal Sound and Microphone Sound Recording

 A silent video is boring indeed.
 Sound is important and indispensable, such as when we plan to make a tutorial by recording the screen, only making the people watch what we do but without narration?
 Not a good idea.
-Or when we want to record a video game and live stream it, sound is a must.
+Or when we want to record a video game and go live, sound is a must.
 Besides, we need also to check if its sound recording is with background noise or not.

 Webcam and Picture-in-Picture Recording Supported or Not

 Sometimes we need ourselves to show in the recording video, so the application should support it.
-And if you plan to choose a screen recorder which also has the same feature, then you need to check if it is compatible with the front camera.
+And if you plan to choose a screen capture software which also has the same feature, then you need to check if it is compatible with the front camera.

 Will Recordings Be Watermarked?

-There is some paid software which allows you to use it for free but with watermark, unless you upgrade it to the paid version.
+There is some paid software which allows you to use it for free but with watermark, unless you upgrade it to the full version.
 This is disturbing truly, but understandable.
-If you do not like it, be careful about this feature, and we will also mark it out to you.
+If you do not like it, be careful about this feature, and we will also mark out free screen recorders without watermarks in this article.
 There are some situations where we also need the watermark, but it should be customized, like our own brand logo.
 This feature should be also considered.

 This should be cared about when you would like to record a long video, like two hours.